 What do you guys think?
 I’m not too big a fan of it, to be honest.
 The springtime fruit print is cute, but the dresses are average and the swimwear looks too simplistic for my liking, although knowing me I’ll be in love with the collection by the time it launches online.
 I do love the accessories and the jewellery.
 The bracelet is adorable and I prefer the belt in that print than the lurid pink of the main collection.

 As always, I’d love to hear your opinion.

 Hello world, I wanted to share with you my purchase I got today and the story behind it.
 As you can tell by the picture it’s a Versace for H&M dress from the collection that was launched last Thursday.
-I work part-time in H&M, for those of you not in the know, and as you …
+I work part-time in H&M, for those of you not in …

 With the Versace and H&M collaboration launching tomorrow, I look at the rise and fall of one of Italy’s most famous designer brands, and ask whether Versace can ever rebuild itself into the brand it used to be.

 As a brand, Versace have seen it all; from the hedonistic highs of the eighties and nineties, staggering success, fame and money, only to fall to murder, drugs, suspected mob ties, near bankruptcy with the loss of assets and a dwindling relevance in the world of fashion.
 It is a big change from a company that in the mid-nineties was valued at €739 billion.
 How the mighty may have fallen, but with Christopher Kane at the helm at the brand’s sister collection Versus and the collaboration with Swedish high street giant H&M launching in less than a week, are their fortunes finally changing?